zostay/RakuWAPI/README.md

     }
 ```

-The socket protocol behaves very much like "ws", but with fewer specified details in the environment.
+The socket protocol behaves very much like "framed-socket", but with fewer specified details in the environment.
 Some of the mandatory environment are not mandatory for the socket protocol.

 The following parts of the environment SHOULD be provided as undefined values: